Lisa-Wall/interac-parser/README.md

 # interac-parser
-A parser that takes an email object sent by Interac and returns a JSON object representation the relevant data.
+A parser that takes an email object sent by Interac and returns a JSON object representing the data.

 # Purpose